rafi/notebook/2013-10/26-git-version-control-home-with.md

+---
-# Version Control /home with Git
+title: Version Control /home with Git
+date: '2013-10-26'
+description:
+categories:
+- setup
+tags:
+- git
+- dotfiles
+---

 We'll create a detached bare repository somewhere tucked inside, point the work tree to your home, and more: